 When you are your own publisher, that means you have to take care of everything.
 This doesn’t mean actually doing everything yourself – you will most likely be outsourcing specialized tasks like editing and cover design.
 But you will certainly be handling the marketing yourself, and this is the sticky point for short story writers.

 Because there’s an inescapable truth; readers prefer novels.
 And not just any kind of novel, but a series too.
 The prospect of writing over 1000 pages when you have been struggling to write 10 might be overwhelming, but let’s just park that for a moment and look at the self-publishing short story market in more detail.

 Publishing short stories yourself is certainly one way to ensure your work reaches the marketplace of readers.
 Yes, you have many new things to learn if you want to do it right.
 But these are skills which will be incredibly useful to you over the course of a writing career.

 Newer writers tend to look at me funny when I say publishing is the easy part, but out of the three-step challenge facing authors today – writing, publishing, and marketing – it is by far the most straightforward.
 And experienced self-publishers know exactly what I mean.

 Self-publishing in 2021 might seem more complex then when I started ten years ago but the tool today are far superior.
 Plus the wild frontier of self-publishing is pretty well mapped out today.

 That doesn’t mean there aren’t any pitfalls for neophytes though, so tread carefully.

 You can grab my free guide to self-publishing if you want to explore this path in more detail, just make sure you don’t waste lots of money by using one of those terrible self-publishing companies that generate huge numbers of complaints every year.

 I even have a companion video course walking you through book marketing basics.
 And that’s also free so definitely check it out.

 But let’s be clear about something: the real challenge with short stories isn’t publishing them, it’s selling them.
-Especially in a word overflowing with novels.
+Especially in a world overflowing with novels.